 In 2018 and 2019 she was a finalist in the Jackson’s Painting Prize and in third time luck in 2020, she was awarded the Scenes of Everyday Life category prize.
 In 2019 she was shortlisted for the first Westmorland Landscape Prize exhibition and in 2020-21 she was shortlisted for the New Light Prize.
 In 2018 she was selected to be one of ten UK artists exhibiting in the inaugural Yantai Biennal, China.
 Other exhibition venues include Arthouse1 and Collyer Bristow London and many regional galleries throughout the UK, and further afield in Iasi, Romania, Gdansk, Poland, Brno, Czech Republic, Vienna, Austria, Minneapolis and Virginia USA and Yantai, Nanjing and Tianjin in China.

 Here are some images of her studio at the top of a farmhouse in West Yorkshire.
 One of the aspects of this space that is so appealing is that it was always a workshop or store area for wool or weaving: it was never part of the living area, right from when it was built.
 When she's painting in there she likes to think about all those who worked in it before her.

 As well as being in her studio she is also Senior Lecturer in the School of Design at the University of Leeds.

-For further details of exhibitions and publications please see the complete the relevant tabs on this site.
+For further details of exhibitions and publications please see the relevant tabs on this site.